sunilzishan/MovieApp/README.md

 ## Features

-- [1] An IOS application that displays the list of trending movies
+- [1] An iOS application that displays the list of trending movies
 - [2] When we select one movie it shows more details about it, swipe down (native gesture) to go back to Movies (Home Screen)

 ## Requirements